-This means that the time of death occurred approximately 1.53 hours before being discovered.
+This means that the time of death occurred approximately 1.53 hours before the body was discovered.
 Therefore, the time of death was approximately 10:30 a.m. because the body was found at noon.

 Mixture Problems

 Problems involving mixing typically give rise to separable differential equations.
 A typical mixture problem is given in the following example.